 When you’re looking at divergent trading strategies, this is a little bit different.
-You still might have many losses, so you still might have a lot of losses that come in, but your wins are a lot larger, because you’re more patient.
-They’re a lot slower in the sense.
-So your wins become a lot bigger, so think of this as kind of the turtle.
+You still might have many losses, but your wins are a lot larger because you’re more patient.
+They’re a lot slower in a sense.
+So your successes become a lot bigger, so think of this as kind of the turtle.

-If I was to put an animal towards this, when you really start thinking about it, think of this as a rabbit, and this over here is more like a turtle.
+I was to put an animal towards this, to explain better.
+Think of this as a rabbit, and this over here is more like a turtle.

 Figure out what works for you

-A rabbit operates a certain way, and a turtle operates a certain way, so you need to kind of evolve and look at yourself from the outer perspective and see, are you more of a rabbit?
+A rabbit operates a certain way, and a turtle manages a certain way, so you need to evolve and look at yourself from the external perspective.
+And be honest with yourself, are you more of a rabbit?
 Or are you more of a turtle?
-Are you kind of looking to gain things slowly, and can you be more patient?
+Are you looking to gain things slowly, and can you be more patient?

 Rabbit vs. Turtle

 If we did a rabbit example, how is a rabbit going to trade?
-A rabbit is probably going to look at that screen, do a little bit of a trade, it’s going to be one trade and you might make, let’s just say here, you might make a dollar on that trade.
-So let’s just say for simplicity sake, a dollar movement in price.
+A rabbit is probably going to look at that screen, make a little bit of a trade.
+Then it’s going to be one trade, and you might make, you might make a dollar on that trade.
+For simplicity sake, a dollar movement in price.

-Then the next time you might make, let’s say 50 cents, and you cash out, you get your profits.
-Another time you might have a loss of 75 cents, so you have a loss of 75 cents, so your trading is just constantly micro or minimal.
+Then the next time you might make (let’s say 50 cents), and you cash out, you get your profits.
+Another time you might have a loss of 75 cents, so you have a loss of 75 cents.
+Your trading is just constantly micro or minimal.

-Here, if you’re on a turtle side, your profit and losses, you might still have that dollar, that 50 cent, that 75 cents per share on that stock, as far as your losses and you might still have many of them, so it’s very similar to the turtle, but then your wins are a lot larger.
+Here, if you’re on a turtle side, your profit and losses, you might still have that dollar, that 50 cents, that 75 cents per share on that stock, as far as your losses.
+And you might have many of them, so it’s very similar to the turtle, but then your wins are a lot larger.

-On your wins side, you might have a stock that goes up, let’s say $7 per share, or $10 or $12 per share, so it’s a lot different in the sense of the type of personality that you have if you’re trading on a divergent style versus a convergent style.
+On your wins side, you might have a stock that goes up (let’s say $7 per share or $10 or $12 per share), so it’s a lot different.
+It's different in the sense of the type of personality that you have if you’re trading on a divergent style versus a convergent manner.

 You can combine strategies